DevRel-Foundation/.github/profile/README.md

 ### GitHub Discussions

 Developer Relation Foundation also has an official forum under this GitHub Org Repo via GH Discussions.
 People can read existing issues or create new topics [here](https://github.com/DevRel-Foundation/governance/discussions)

-## Be part of a DevRel Foundation Working Group - Sign up by 13 November 2024

-To date, the community is ready to launch Working Groups, which will collaborate to define and recommend objectives, operations, and goals of the groups, based on the themes identified by the community:

-- DevRel structure and organization
-- Professional development, career growth, and support
-- Community engagement and support
-- Resource and asset aggregation
-- Metrics, reporting, and best practices
-- Innovation and emerging trends

-We’re seeking both group managers and group participants, with an estimated weekly commitment of 2-4 hours for the next 6 months.
-FAQs on Working Groups can be found here: https://github.com/DevRel-Foundation#faq

 ## License and Intellectual Property